 OMB # 0648-0202 Expires 7/31/2016

-Request for a replacement, upgrade notification, or history retention: The application to allow the respondent to request a replacement of one vessel by another, change vessel specifications due to an upgrade, or retain a vessels history, and is meant to aid in the administration and enforcement of the regulations that relate to these programs.
+Request for a replacementor history retention: The application to allow the respondent to request a replacement of one vessel by another or retain a vessel’s history, and is meant to aid in the administration and enforcement of the regulations that relate to these programs.
 This form will save the respondent time and effort in that all the requirements relating to the interrelated actions are included on one form.
 These requirements have been adopted as part of the effort reduction programs under the Fishery Management Plans (FMPs) that govern the fisheries involved, and are consistent with the conservation goals of the FMPs.
 The information provided on this application will allow industry members to replace older vessels with new vessels or retain histories, in a manner consistent with the effort reduction requirements of the FMPs.
-The information provided through any requests to upgrade a vessel specification will be used for the purposes of monitoring compliance with effort reduction programs.

 ---